canonical/ubuntu-frame/docs/explanation/where-does-ubuntu-frame-work.md

 ## Suitable graphics

-Ubuntu Frame is based on Mir which {doc}`supports a range of graphics options <mir:explanation/mir-graphics-support>`.
+Ubuntu Frame is based on Mir which {ref}`supports a range of graphics options <mir:exp-mir-graphics-support>`.
 The current iteration of Ubuntu Frame does not support all of these, just "gbm-kms".

 In general, this means that Ubuntu Frame can work with any driver providing KMS, `libgbm` and an EGL supporting [EGL_WL_bind_wayland_display ](https://registry.khronos.org/EGL/extensions/WL/EGL_WL_bind_wayland_display.txt).